DHBW-sWIm/student-registration-moodle-16/README.md

 * Create a ZIP archive of the `/source` folder and name it according to your app.

-* Login in to the Moodle Instance , navigate to the Management of Moodle and select the Option to install a new plugin.
+* Login in to the Moodle Instance, navigate to the Management of Moodle and select the Option to install a new plugin.

 * Upload your ZIP archive and click the button to proceed.
 You do not need to edit any other fields in this interface.